si-medbif/SIRE516/Team_Assignments/Interactive_plot/README.md

 # Assignment: Interactive plot
 ## Motivation
 Data visualization frequently involves presenting multi-dimensional data on a two-dimensional surface (e.g. paper, computer screen).
 Various visualization techniques were applied to help present multi-dimensional data incluing heat map and principle component analysis.
-However, creating plots from these techniques requires multiple editions and runs of the codes until satisfying plots are generated.
+However, creating plots from these techniques requires multiple editions and runs of the codes until satisfying plots are generated.<p/>
 Interactive plots are an alternative for visualizing multi-dimensional data by showing one subset of data at a time.
 For instance, plots for each longitudinal time point may be generated, and a controller could be added to determine which time point should be displayed or to display all plots sequentially, like in a movie.
 A presentation by Hans Rosling is a good example for using interactive plots to show longitudinal data. (https://youtu.be/jbkSRLYSojo).

 ## Assignment